Occupational Health and Safety

 During the duration of the offering, you will develop a solid understanding of the legislation, processes, procedures and techniques involved in workplace safety hazard recognition, assessment and control.
 More specifically, you will become adept in:

 • Theoretical and applied aspects of the occupation health and safety function in human resource management;

-• Economic, social and moral considerations of OH&S in an organization;
+• Economic, social and moral considerations of Occupational Health and Safety in an organization;

 • Classification and identification of workplace hazardous agents;

 • Techniques for recognizing, assessing and controlling safety hazards;

 • Management of health and safety programs in an organization.

 These topics will be taught through a host of in-class lectures, quizzes, a mid-term consisting of multiple choice, short answer, case analysis and definitional questions as well as a final exam.
 To ensure you receive practical training in this area, the Occupation Health and Safety course will also include three assignments: preparing a report on an incident; administering a stress survey and preparing a report analyzing findings with a group; and conducting a workplace safety inspection and preparing a report based on your group findings.

 Once you complete this course, you will have the know-how to: